Residence Forms and Information

 - Resided in your home county for six months prior to the first day of classes.

 Please follow the instructions below for your home county.
 Once we receive the appropriate document the non-resident tuition charge will be removed from your account.
 You may not receive another bill.
 Make payment by subtracting the non-resident tuition amount from your balance due.

-Once you have obtained a Certificate of Residence, you must submit the original to the SUNY Orange Bursar Office.
+Once you have obtained a Certificate of Residence, you must submit the original to the Student Services Central Office or mail the Certificate of Residence to the Student Accounts Office.
 This will entitle you to pay the resident tuition rate.
 Please note per New York State Education Law, NY state counties are only required to issue and honor certificates of residence dated no earlier than 60 days prior to the start of classes and no later than 30 days after.
 After the first 30 days of classes, most counties will no longer issue certificates of residence and payment for the non-resident tuition charge then becomes the student's responsibility.
-Late certificates will be processed by our office, but your account will only be reduced if your county accepts our billing.
+Late certificates can be submitted to our office, but the non-resident tuition will only be removed if your county accepts our billing.

 Contact each county in which you resided, as a certificate of residence will be required from each of those counties.
 Proceed as indicated above.
 Students who fail to meet the full six month residence requirement will be charged the non-resident tuition.

 A person does not acquire New York State Domicile (legal residence) simply by being physically present in New York State for a period of 12 months or for the sole purpose of attending a New York State College or University.
 If your principal or permanent home has not been New York State for a 12-month period immediately prior to the start date of the semester, you will be considered an out-of-state student for tuition purposes.